 Prior to the opportunity for an impartial due process hearing, within fifteen (15) days of receiving your due process hearing complaint, the school district is required to convene a mandatory resolution meeting with you and the relevant members of the IEP Team who have specific knowledge of the facts raised in your complaint, where you can discuss your complaint and the facts that form the basis of your complaint, and the school district is provided the opportunity to resolve the complaint.
 The resolution meeting must include a representative from the school district who has decision making authority on behalf of the school district, but may not include an attorney for the school district unless the parent is also accompanied by an attorney.
 Attorneys' fees may not be awarded relating to a resolution meeting.
+Unless the school district agrees, you may not waive the mandatory resolution meeting.
 If resolution is reached to resolve the complaint at the mandatory resolution meeting, the parties must sign a legally binding agreement.
 If the school district has not resolved the complaint to your satisfaction within thirty (30) days of the receipt of the complaint, the due process hearing may move forward and all applicable timelines for a due process hearing shall commence.